agmmnn/awesome-blender/README.md

 ### Contributing [^](#table)

-Your contributions are always welcome! ^\_^ If you want to contribute to this list, send a _pull request_, open a _issue_ or _contact with me_ @agmmnn.
+Your contributions are always welcome! ^\_^ If you want to contribute to this list, send a _pull request_, open an _issue_ or _contact with me_ @agmmnn.
 Please read the _[contributing guidelines](https://github.com/agmmnn/awesome-blender/blob/master/CONTRIBUTING.md)_ first, some sections have their own guidelines as a comment line.

 ---